mabrandes/mpc_controller_rowesys/README.md

 In Rviz the PosewithCovariance Marker belongs to the real position.
 The computed reference position and orientation (real position/orientation + offset) and the pos/orient of the robot (gazebo model) are despicted with arrows.

-The package outputs 4 states, three of them (distance between ref and rob -> rho , angle between rob orientation vector and distance vector -> alpha, angle between distance vector and ref orientation vector -> beta) are needed for the current model of the MPC controller.
+The package outputs 4 states, ( rho , alpha,  beta and phi) as depicted below.
+Only alpha, beta and rho are needed for the MPC controller.

 ### Current model (Introduction Autonomous Mobile Robots p.
 81 - 88):
 file:///home/mbrandes/Pictures/Selection_015.png![image](https://user-images.githubusercontent.com/37098089/152987202-a865cbe2-29b5-42e0-a347-a8306c29337c.png)

-Most important parameters
+Most important tuning parameter:
 - ref_time_ahead: defining the time the reference pos/orient is kept constant

 ## MPC Planner